 INGREDIENTS

 1-1/2 Oz.
-Tomato Vodka
+Homemade Heirloom Tomato Vodka

 3 Oz.
 V-8 Juice

-Dash of Hot Sauce
+1 Dash of Cholula Chipotle Hot Sauce

 Assortment of Veggie Garnishes